MaskingTechnology/jitar/documentation/docs/internals/caching.md

 Class1.source = "./file1.js"
 ```

 In this file, all imports are rewritten to load them via Jitar runtime.
-All external imports (dependencies) are loaded at the runtime level with the module loader provided in the Jitar starter file.
+All external imports (dependencies) are loaded at the runtime level with the module loader provided in the Jitar bootstrapper file.
 The application imports are loaded by the [repository service](../fundamentals/runtime-services#repository).
 Also, all classes are sourced to make them remotely loadable by [the serializer](./data-serialization).

 The second contains the remote implementation of the segmented functions.